rsonger/software-engineering-lab/_posts/2025-05-28-scene_graph.md

     @property
     def descendant_list(self):
-        """ Get a single list containing all the descendants of this node """ descendants = [self]
+        """Get a single list containing all the descendants of this node""" descendants = [self]
         for child in self._children:
             # more recursion!